-- Practice meditation or mindfulness – There’s a reason why you keep hearing about these two practices and it’s because they work!
+There’s a reason why you keep hearing about these two practices and it’s because they work!
 Even if you struggle to meditate traditionally, there are endless forms of mindfulness meditation out there that might spark your interest.
 Examples include walking meditation, mindful art therapy, chanting mantras, guided journeys, color visualization, etc. If you don’t know where to start, I recommend downloading a meditation app such as InsightTimer, Calm, or Headspace.
 I started off with these apps, and they helped me tremendously.
 Bringing this key spiritual practice into your life can have profound benefits.

-- Do some emotional catharsis – Sometimes, the reason why we’re self-destructing is because a deeper emotion (such as anger, grief, passion) isn’t being expressed.
+Sometimes, the reason why we’re self-destructing is that a deeper emotion (such as anger, grief, passion) isn’t being expressed.
 Just think of a kettle: the more it boils, the more steam is released.
-But if that kettle had no way to release that steam, it would quickly explode!
+But if that kettle had no way to release that steam, it would eventually explode!
 The same thing applies to you: you need a pressure valve, a way to channel your pent up emotions.
 When you don’t channel those buried emotions in a healthy way, they come out in self-destructive behaviors.
 So find something you enjoy doing that requires intense mental or physical effort.
-Examples include boxing, running, singing, dancing, creating art, or plain old screaming and crying (privately of course).
+Examples include boxing, running, singing, dancing, creating art, or plain old screaming and crying (doing this privately is a good idea).
 One unconventional form of catharsis is called dynamic meditation.

 Self-love is a basic attitude of kindness toward yourself: it is the practice of taking care of your emotional needs.
-Self-care is generally more oriented towards your body.
-It involves eating properly, getting enough sleep, drinking adequate water, wearing comfortable clothing, staying healthy, etc. Both self-love and self-care go beautifully hand-in-hand as allies against self-destruction.
+Self-care is generally more oriented towards your body: it involves eating properly, getting enough sleep, drinking adequate water, wearing comfortable clothing, staying healthy, etc. Both self-love and self-care go beautifully hand-in-hand as allies against self-destruction.
 Here are two amazing guides you can read on learning how to love yourself and practicing self-care, as well as our guided self-love journal.